lucasfcosta/blog/_drafts/2018-03-03-Software-Engineering-in-100-Quotes.md

     <cite>Unknown</cite>
 </blockquote>

-Even if you planned and solved the problem first, it is likely that your estimative will be wrong many times.
+Even if you planned and solved the problem first, it is likely that your estimate will be wrong many times.
 When estimating, keep Hofstadter's Law in mind:

 <blockquote>
     Hofstadter’s Law: It always takes longer than you expect, even when you take into account Hofstadter’s Law.